google/go-cloud/samples/tutorial/README.md

 ## Uploading an image

 That's it!
 Let's try it out.
-As setup, we will to create an [S3 bucket][s3-bucket] and a
+As setup, we will need to create an [S3 bucket][s3-bucket] and a
 [GCS bucket][gcs-bucket].
 In the code above, I called that bucket `my-cool-bucket`, but you can change that to match whatever your bucket is called.
 For GCP, you will need